ryane/ryaneschinger.com/content/articles/2015-02-27-securing-a-server-with-ansible.md

 * firewall settings
 * log monitoring

-There were a couple of [blog](http://practicalops.com/my-first-5-minutes-on-a-server-with-ansible.html) [posts](https://lattejed.com/first-five-and-a-half-minutes-on-a-server-with-ansible.html) in response that took this one step further and demonstrated how to accomplish the same things in a more automated fashion using [Ansible](http://www.ansible.com/home).
+There were a couple of <a href="http://practicalops.com/my-first-5-minutes-on-a-server-with-ansible.html" data-proofer-ignore>blog</a> [posts](https://lattejed.com/first-five-and-a-half-minutes-on-a-server-with-ansible.html) in response that took this one step further and demonstrated how to accomplish the same things in a more automated fashion using [Ansible](http://www.ansible.com/home).
 Things move pretty fast and I found both posts were a little outdated.
 So this post continues the tradition and automates the process using an Ansible playbook.
 It takes care of the basic things described in these posts with a couple of additions and enhancements.

 {{% note %}}
 ***Note**: This is tailored to Ubuntu servers and has been tested on Precise (12.04) and Trusty (14.04).*